Python Versions and Packages

 Considerations for Packaged Add-ons

-Data Lab Functions for Add-ons accept a python version as part of the configuration.
+Data Lab Functions for Add-ons accept a Python version as part of its configuration.
 Please see Data Lab Functions for more information.